iamdurjoybarua/Java-Programming/README.md

 # Collection of Simple Java Programs

-This repository contains a series of basic Java programs demonstrating fundamental object-oriented programming concepts.
-Each program focuses on a specific real-world entity and its associated attributes and behaviors.
+This repository contains a series of basic Java programs demonstrating fundamental object-oriented programming concepts and common algorithmic tasks.
+Each program focuses on a specific real-world entity or a particular algorithm and its implementation in Java.

 ## Programs Included